 Reserve Officers’ Training Corps (ROTC)

 Daemen College has a special cross-registration arrangement with Canisius College for students desiring to enroll in military science courses and earn an officer’s commission through the Reserve Officers’ Training Corps (Army ROTC) program.
+All ROTC program requirements must be fulfilled during the period of enrollment and registration at Daemen College and at Canisius College.
+Successful completion requires an additional period of obligated active or reserve military service.
 For more details on this program, contact the Daemen College Admissions Office.

 Arthur O. Eve Higher Education Opportunity Program

 The Arthur O. Eve Higher Education Opportunity Program (HEOP) seeks to make a college education possible for both educationally underprepared and economically disadvantaged students.
 This state and College sponsored program is designed for New York State residents who do not meet the traditional credentials for college admission but who have the potential for academic success.
 Participants are provided with a comprehensive academic program including an array of professional and financial support services that ensures their personal development and success at Daemen College.
 To be eligible for HEOP, applicants must have a high school or equivalency diploma and financial need.
 Special documentation of income is required in order to establish economic eligibility in accordance with state guidelines.

 Students with Disabilities